Francesco Nardelli: Yayasan Badak Indonesia

 In 1987 he co-founded the Yayasan Badak Indonesia (Indonesian Rhino Foundation) in Jakarta, a non-profit organization for the long-term conservation of rhinos in South-East Asia and is a patron of Save the Rhino, since 2003.

 Today

 Today Francesco Nardelli collaborates with Save the Rhino International and IUCN/SSC Asian Rhino Specialist Group on projects for the protection of Indonesian rhinos and promotes several conservation projects in Italy and abroad.
-His work with wild mammals, in particular with the Sumatran rhino, makes Francesco Nardelli a reputable naturalist and Italian conservationist.
+His work with wild mammals, in particular with the Sumatran rhino, makes Francesco Nardelli a recognized naturalist and Italian conservationist.

 Publications

 Nardelli's commitment to the protection and conservation of Sumatran rhinos inspired him to write “The Rhinoceros” (Basilisk Press, London) a monograph featuring coloured plates by renowned wildlife artist Matthew Hillier, describing the life and history of the five surviving species of rhinoceroses.
+In 2025, Francesco Nardelli and Kurt Heißig co-authored a taxonomic study on the Javan rhinoceros titled: A taxonomic review of the genus Rhinoceros with emphasis on the distinction of Eurhinoceros (Perissodactyla, Rhinocerotidae).